Wasserstern/02-classes-interfaces-wasserstern/README.md

 _This is an assignment to the [Software Architecture](https://ohm-softa.github.io) class at the [Technische Hochschule Nürnberg](http://www.th-nuernberg.de)._

 # Assignment 2: Classes and interfaces revisited
-# This is a simple test
-Testing stuff

 In this assignment we'll be looking at
 - static and regular inner classes